Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 To create the database, run `rails db:create`.

 Then run `rails s` to start the Rails server.
-If everything went well, you should see a url to visit (`http://127.0.0.1:3000/`) in your terminal.
-Open that url in your browser and you should see the default rails page.
+If everything went well, you should see a URL to visit (`http://127.0.0.1:3000/`) in your terminal.
+Open that URL in your browser and you should see the default rails page.

 Since we have TailwindCSS in our project, starting our server requires an additional step.
-We need to run `rails tailwindcss:watch` in a separate terminal window.
+We need to run `rails tailwindcss:watch` in a separate terminal window pointing at our app directory.
 This will compile our tailwind styles and make them available to our app.

 Rails ties both the server and the tailwind compiler together into a single command.
 To run both at the same time, run `bin/dev`.